The ABCD of topological recursion: Finite-dimensional Airy structures and representation theory

 Further, since $\rho_M(V)m_\alpha$ is Lagrangian, we see that $\tilde{\mathcal{I}} $ is an isomorphism.
 For any choice of a basis $(w_i)_i$ of a Lagrangian complement $W$ to $ \rho_M(V)m_\alpha$, we pick the basis $v_i$ of $V$ as specified in the Theorem.
 By using the basis $\big(w_i,(\rho_M(v_i)m_\alpha)\big)_{i \in I}$ of $M$ and the basis $(v_i^*,v_i)_{i \in I}$ of $T^*_{\hbar}V$, we induce a symplectic representation $\rho_1$ of $V$ on $T^*_{\hbar}V$ and by the above property of $\tilde{\mathcal{I}}$, we see that

 But then we can simply define $L_i$ as specified in the Theorem above and because $\rho_{0,1} = \alpha \circ \rho_M$, where $\alpha = \omega_{M}(m_\alpha, \cdot)$, we see by the way the basis of $V$ is chosen that $L_i$ are of normal form.
-It then follows from Lemmas \ref{LLL1}-\ref{LLLfdsf} that $(A,B,C)$ satisfies the \textbf{BB-AC}, \textbf{BC} and \textbf{BA} relations and the zero torsion condition \eqref{commuts} with respect to the Lie algebra structure on $V$.
+It then follows from Lemmas \ref{LLL1}-\ref{LLLfdsf} that $(A,B,C)$ satisfies the \textbf{BB-CA}, \textbf{BC} and \textbf{BA} relations and the torsion-free condition \eqref{commuts} with respect to the Lie algebra structure on $V$.
 Then letting $D$ be given as in the Theorem, we see by Lemma \ref{trL} that $(A,B,C,D)$ induces a quantum Airy structure. $\Box$